MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-manage-travel-expenses.md

 ﻿---
 title: Manage travel and expenses overview
-description: Read about the business process area for managing travel and expenses in Dynamics 365. ms.topic: conceptual
+description: Learn about the business process area for managing travel and expenses in Dynamics 365, including outlines on types of stakeholders and benefits. ms.topic: conceptual
 author: edupont04
 ms.author: riblack